 Who needs a visa for Brazil?
 Americans, Australians, Canadians, and citizens from a number of other countries, but excluding most of Europe.

-Let me just preface this post by saying that it is possible to get a Brazilian visa in your home country, as well as in many South American cities, including Buenos Aires, so it is mostly due to my own lack of planning that I am frantically trying to get a visa 48 hours before our flight to Rio.
+Where can you get a visa for Brazil?
+It’s possible to get a Brazilian visa in your home country, as well as in many South American cities, including Buenos Aires, so it is mostly due to my own lack of planning that I am frantically trying to get a visa 48 hours before our flight to Rio.
 I made the decision not to apply for the visa before I left on my trip, as the wait time in Australia was ridiculous, but it could have been quite simple to get one in BA― in fact, it was my plan to sort out my Brazilian visa during the week+ that I spent there, but all of their appointment times were fully booked and I was left with no choice but to carry on to Puerto Iquazu and hope for the best.
 In the end, it was incredibly simple to get a visa at Iguazú Falls in Argentina, despite the lack of concrete information online.
-Perhaps this post will alleviate some panic for others!

 Complete the application online